ihouwat/frontend-sample-api-quarkus-sql/README.md

 # Frontend for sample-api-quarkus-sql
 Frontend app to test a Java RESTful API.
-Implements basic CRUD operations.
+API implements basic CRUD operations for a to-do list.

 ## How it works
 1. Start the server and database first.
 [See backend repo](https://github.com/ihouwat/sample-api-quarkus-sql).